Eden’s Promise: Anamorphosis (Savage) - Fatebreaker

 Before You Begin

-Note that the example GCD sequences shown assume a specific GCD tier: 2.48s.
+Note that the example GCD sequences shown assume the 2.48s GCD tier.

 Differing GCD tiers will likely create some conflicts with the micro and macro level alignments that you attempt to perform if you strictly follow these examples.

 The suggested opener will be a 2nd GCD DWT - 7th GCD Bahamut opening sequence.